REGISTRATION, SEASONS AND DIVISIONS

 Blastball and T-Ball: all practices and games are held at Unwin park

-Tadpole: all practices and most games are held at Unwin; to introduce players to travelling games, approximately 2 games are held at another location in the Surrey, area each season
+Tadpole: all practices and most games are held at Unwin, however to introduce players to travelling games, a few games may be held at another location in the Surrey and surrounding area each season.

-Note that Bantam and Midget AA/Double A and AAA/Triple A level teams also use other parks and facilities for practices, games and specialized training.
+Note that Bantam and Midget AA and AAA level teams also use other parks and facilities for practices, games and specialized training.

 Parents are encouraged to ensure their child attends all practices and games.